 - WAPA America

-YouTube TV only has about 5 Mexican and Spanish-language channels, but it also has a great lineup of English channels, so it’s a good option if you only need some of the top Mexican channels like Univision and UniMás.
-It costs $64.99/month for a package of 85+ total channels.
+YouTube TV’s base package only has about 5 Mexican and Spanish-language channels, but it also has a great lineup of English channels, so it’s a good option if you only need some of the top Mexican channels like Univision and UniMás.
+The base package comes with 100+ total channels.

 With YouTube TV, you can watch on up to 3 devices at once.
 You also get one of the best DVRs in the business, with the ability to record unlimited content for up to 9 months.
 This makes it great for cord-cutters who love DVRing lots of shows and sporting events.